palomarin/jh.baulines.com/README.md

 Beyond adding/rearranging content and doing git and GitHub calisthenics, there are some other teaching opportunities:

+- [ ] Makefile could be more flexible, define DESTDIR as variable, default to `./public` (hugo's default) and have the Caddy config file specify it on the `then` line.
 - [ ] Set up ssh access to GitHub, clone via `git+ssh`
 - [ ] Set up caddy and GitHub to use a webhook, rather than polling.
 - [ ] Better branch restrictions for master